Equestria: Fourth generation of My Little Pony franchise

 Equestria first appeared in the fourth incarnation of the My Little Pony toyline and media franchise.
 It is the setting of the My Little Pony: Friendship Is Magic television series, and its associated media including comics, films, and video games.

 Fifth generation of My Little Pony franchise

 Equestria is also the setting of the animated film My Little Pony: A New Generation (2021), which is set hundreds or thousands after Friendship Is Magic, and launched the fifth generation of the My Little Pony franchise.
-It is widely theorized that generation 5 takes place in a separate timeline to generation 4, evident by the three pony tribes once again fragmented from and hostile to each another as well as the loss of their respective abilities such as telekinesis, flight, and enhanced strength due to the disappearance of magic from the world.
-To compensate, ponies develop technology analogous to that of the late 2010s/early 2020s.
+It is widely theorized that generation 5 takes place in a separate timeline to generation 4, evident by the three pony tribes once again fragmented from and hostile to each other, as well as the loss of their respective abilities such as telekinesis, flight, and enhanced strength due to the disappearance of magic from the world.
+To compensate, ponies developed technology analogous to that of the late 2010s/early 2020s.